rmwenzel/cascadia_airbnb/README.md

-# Price and Guest Satisfaction for AirBnB listings in Cascadian cities
+# Cascadian Airbnb

 ## Overview and motivation

-We're interesting in learning more about AirBnb listings in three major Pacific Northwest cities: Vancouver BC, Seattle WA, and Portland OR.
-More specifically, we'd like to learn more about the price of listings and better understand guest satisfaction.
-In particular, we'll explore answers to the following related sets of questions:
+As a frequent Airbnb guest in Vancouver BC, Seattle WA, and Portland OR, I wanted to learn more about Airbnb listings in these cities.
+More specifically, I wanted to know more about the price of listings and better understand guest satisfaction.

-Price:

-1. How does listing price relate to location?
-How do listings prices of compare across each of the three cities?
-Which neighborhoods have the highest and lowest priced listings?

-2. How do listing prices change over time?
-What trends in price can we identify across all three cities?
-Within them?

-Guest Satisfaction:

-3. How does overall guest satisfaction relate to location?
-Which cities have the highest and lowest satisfaction?
-Which neighbourhoods?

-4. How do listing prices in neighbourhoods relate to guest satisfaction?

-5. Which listing features are most closely related to guest satisfaction?

 ## Requirements